enovatedesign/craft-style-inliner/README.md

 composer require enovatedesign/craft-style-inliner
 ```

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Style Inliner.
+3. Install the plugin via ./craft install/plugin enovatedesign/craft-style-inliner via the CLI, or in the Control Panel, go to Settings → Plugins and click the “Install” button for Style Inliner.

 ## Usage